daattali/beautiful-jekyll/_posts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 So what is to note here :

 - Still $60,090 cheaper than the 8 hosts single socket cluster !
-(That could provide training to your whole team)
+(Nice pay raise for the team * wink * to my boss)
 - 12 more GHz to reduce the impact of the hypervisor overhead
 - 20 more physical cores to decrease the vCPU to physical core ratio
 - 1 more host to improve redundancy and reduce failure domains